Wickes

 Wickes Group plc is a British home improvement retailer.
-It is the second largest home improvement retailer in the United Kingdom, behind B&Q. Whilst open to the general public, its sales of supplies and materials are predominantly orientated towards tradespeople.
-It is a specialist of kitchen and bathroom installations, with display showrooms at its locations.
-It was spun-off from Travis Perkins in April 2021.
+It is the second-largest home improvement retailer in the United Kingdom, behind B&Q. Whilst it is open to the general public, its sales of supplies and materials are predominantly orientated towards tradespeople.
+It is a specialist in kitchen and bathroom installations, with display showrooms at its locations.
+It was spun off from Travis Perkins in April 2021.

 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.